Business property relief: how it works and who qualifies

 Business property relief is one of the most valuable reliefs in the inheritance tax system.
 For estates that include qualifying trading businesses, partnership interests, or unlisted shares, it can substantially reduce or eliminate the IHT bill.

-The relief must be claimed by the executor on the IHT400 return.
+The relief must be claimed by the executor on the IHT400 return, with schedule IHT413.
 For any estate that includes business assets, checking whether BPR applies – and claiming it correctly – should be one of the first steps.
-Where the business is valuable, the trading status is uncertain, or the valuation is complex, a specialist solicitor or tax adviser can make a significant difference to the outcome.
+Where the business is valuable, the trading status is uncertain, the valuation is complex, or assets are held in trust or were given away within the last seven years, a specialist solicitor or tax adviser can make a significant difference to the outcome.

 For the full picture on inheritance tax allowances and reliefs, see our guides to the nil-rate band, residence nil-rate band, IHT exemptions and reliefs, and how to pay inheritance tax.

-All figures and qualifying conditions verified against HMRC guidance and gov.uk publications, April 2026.
+All figures and qualifying conditions verified against HMRC guidance and gov.uk publications, June 2026.
 April 2026 reform details sourced from the Finance Act 2026, which amends the Inheritance Tax Act 1984 (sections 104 and 116).
-This guide covers England and Wales.
+This guide covers the UK.
 It is for information only and does not constitute legal or tax advice.
 For estates involving business assets, a solicitor or tax adviser experienced in IHT business relief claims can help ensure the relief is correctly valued and claimed.